TheBodger/MMM-SimplePlayer/README.md

 Tracks can be played from either:
  	<br>a local folder relative to the MagicMirror folder
  	<br>a named playlist in a local folder, containing local tracks in folders relative to the requested musicDirectory, and/or from any streaming servers
- 	<br>a DLNA server visible to the magicMirror
+ 	<br>a DLNA server available on the same network as the magicMirror

 ### Examples: